NLion74/Matrix-Notifier/README.md

 When deleting the messages.db database of the server you will have to also delete ids.json.
 Otherwise the bot will not send messages where the id is saved within the ids.json file.

 ### Install from source

+Building from source is not recommended but if you decide to do so anyways heres a guide.

 To start just change the host and port in server/main.py to which the websocket will bind.